Explore UCD

 No

-Individual Project: A recording of a PowerPoint presentation critically evaluating the relevance of child development theories, and the role of the children's nurse in implementing these theories into clinical practice.
+Individual Project: Students will critically evaluate the relevance of key child development theories and their application in clinical practice through a written report or recorded PowerPoint presentation.
 Week 12 Standard conversion grade scale 40% No

 90